Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which neighborhoods are most popular with expats in Lake Chapala right now?

-The top three neighborhoods most popular with expats in Lake Chapala are Ajijic Centro, Riberas del Pilar, and Chapala Centro's lake-adjacent pockets, with San Antonio Tlayacapan and San Juan Cosalá also drawing steady interest.
+The three most popular expat rental areas in Lake Chapala are Ajijic Centro, La Floresta and Riberas del Pilar, with San Antonio Tlayacapan, Chula Vista, Raquet Club and San Juan Cosalá also very visible.

 Who rents, and what do tenants want in Lake Chapala right now?